Ricardo Oliveira: Zaragoza

 On 14 July 2007, Oliveira moved back to Spain and joined Real Zaragoza on loan, forming an impressive striker partnership with Argentine Diego Milito as the two scored 33 of the side's 50 goals during the campaign, which nonetheless ended in relegation.
 The Aragonese would have an option to purchase him for an agreed price when the loan period finished.

 On 25 May 2008, Zaragoza bought Oliveira from Milan for a reported €10 million.

 Betis return

-However, in late January 2009, Oliveira re-joined Betis on a fee of €8.9 million with commission, signing until June 2013.
+In late January 2009 Oliveira re-joined Betis on a fee of €8.9 million with commission, signing until June 2013.
 He scored in the 83rd minute of his very first appearance, netting the second goal in the derby against Sevilla FC on 7 February, a 2–1 win at the Ramón Sánchez Pizjuán Stadium.

 Betis would be eventually relegated, as both Oliveira (who struck in the last match, a 1–1 home draw with Real Valladolid) and former Zaragoza teammate Sergio García met the same fate for the second consecutive year.